Things to Avoid While Purchasing a New Home

 In the rush of excitement that comes with an accepted offer and a "yes" from the lender, some homebuyers make the mistake of taking their enthusiasm straight to the mall or appliance store.
 Until the keys are handed over, there still remain some hurdles to jump.
 Below you'll find a list of things to stay away from during this crucial time of your home purchase.

-Don't empty your wallet on big-ticket items You may be itching to turn your new living room into a showplace, or celebrate your new castle, but stay away from major purchases like furniture, jewelry, appliances, or vacations until closing.
-Financing your furniture with a store card or a bank credit card could jeopardize your credit worthiness during the time it means the most.
-Using cash to purchase big-ticket items can even create a mistake: many lending institutions take into consideration your cash on hand when approving your mortgage.
+Don't buy big-ticket items.
+You may be itching to turn your new living room into a showplace, or celebrate your new dream home, but stay away from major purchases like furniture, jewelry, appliances, or vacations until your loan closes.
+Using plastic to buy new living room furniture could jeopardize your loan process by distorting your numbers.
+It's also a bad idea to make those large purchases with cash.
+Lending Institutions are looking at your cash on hand when considering your loan.

 Don't get a new job.
-Lenders feel comfortable seeing a consistent job history on your application.
-Changing jobs may not jeopardize your ability to qualify for a mortgage loan - particularly if you are getting a better salary.
-However, if you switch careers before approval, your loan process could fail or be bogged down.
+Consistency in your work history is a positive thing to lenders.
+Changing jobs may not compromise your ability to qualify for a mortgage loan - particularly if you are getting a bigger paycheck.
+However, if you switch careers before approval, your loan process could fail or be stalled.